 Drawback #2: Learning Curve

-I have a simple, step-by-step strategy for teaching real estate SEO and make it as simple as can be – But SEO is a beast, so it can be pretty challenging to master.
-However, that learning curve is a competitive advantage, and every business owner should be willing to do what their competitors aren’t.
+I have a simple, step-by-step strategy for teaching real estate SEO and make it as simple as can be – But search engine optimization is a beast, so it can be pretty challenging to master, especially for the real estate industry.
+However, that learning curve is a competitive advantage, and every real estate business owner should be willing to do what their competitors aren’t – real estate SEO.

 Drawback #3: Real Estate Website Required

 You do need a real estate website to have a solid real estate SEO strategy.
-Yes, you can rank highly on platforms like YouTube and Pinterest – which is a great starting point.
-But you don’t own those platforms, so you need to have a way to drive traffic back to a platform that you do own.
+Yes, you can rank highly on search engines like YouTube and Pinterest – which is a great starting point.
+But you don’t own those platforms, so you need to have a way to drive organic traffic back to a platform that you do own.
 And that’s where your website comes into play.
+Therefore, real estate websites should be optimized according to on page SEO as well off page and technical SEO to help you rank on search engines.

-If you need a website, I have a free course that teaches agents how to DIY a real estate website in just a few hours.
+If you need a real estate website, I have a free course that teaches agents how to DIY a real estate website in just a few hours.

-Now that we’ve covered the benefits and drawbacks of real estate SEO, let’s cover the steps, so you can start ranking higher in search results!
+Now that we’ve covered the benefits and drawbacks of real estate SEO, let’s cover the steps, so you can start ranking higher in search engines!

 Step 1: Plan Your Content

-The best SEO strategy for a real estate website is to optimize your content.
-When it comes to SEO for real estate websites, every site should have two types of content: Cluster Content and Pillar Content.
+The best SEO strategy for real estate websites is to optimize your content.
+When it comes to SEO for websites, every site should have two types of content: Cluster Content and Pillar Content.

 Plan Your Cluster Content